Single-Cell-Academy/r-signac_galaxy/README.md

 # External sites
-Original Signac project: https://github.com/timoast/signac Signac vignettess for R: https://satijalab.org/signac/articles/pbmc_vignette.html
+Original Signac project: https://github.com/timoast/signac

+Signac vignettes for R: https://satijalab.org/signac/articles/pbmc_vignette.html

 # Additional information
 Due to the related nature of Seurat and Signac, the structure and organization of the Galaxy and R code in this repo is attempting to follow similar principles established by the EBI single-cell tools.

 Some of the code for running Rscripts via the command line have been directly copied over from their repositories which can be found here:
 r-seurat-scripts: https://github.com/ebi-gene-expression-group/r-seurat-scripts/blob/develop/seurat-read.R
 Seurat galaxy wrappers: https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/tree/develop/tools/tertiary-analysis/seurat